au-nlp/project-milestone-p2-group1/README.md

 - [Programmer-RD-AI/genz-slang-pairs-1k](https://huggingface.co/datasets/Programmer-RD-AI/genz-slang-pairs-1k): Paired normal and GenZ slang sentences without a slang word column; slang words will be extracted and used to correct and complete the slang dictionary for more accurate explanations.
 - [MLBtrio/genz-slang-dataset](https://huggingface.co/datasets/MLBtrio/genz-slang-dataset): GenZ slang dictionary description, context, and usage examples intended for fine-tuning slang models; lacks direct translation and is being improved.
 The dataset will be updated with a new column that translates into normal English language, aligning with the genz-slang-pairs-1k.
 - [tawfiayeasmin/gen-z-words-and-phrases-dataset](https://www.kaggle.com/datasets/tawfiayeasmin/gen-z-words-and-phrases-dataset): GenZ slang dictionary with a popularity score; contains mostly unique entries with almost no overlap with other datasets.
 Due to this lack of overlap, it will be used to extend the slang dictionary; however, but the popularity metric cannot be utilised effectively since it is not supported by the rest of the dataset.
+- [TL;DR](https://huggingface.co/datasets/trl-lib/tldr): Reddit post and summaries of 100K+ examples.
+Will be extended with a GenZ style of summarization.

 ## Contributions